hexix/spawn-conemu/README.md

 Looks for a config file named 'spawn-conemu.json' in:

-	user's home directory
+* user's home directory
-	current directory
+* urrent directory
-	... then progresses up the tree from the current directory
+* .. then progresses up the tree from the current directory

        Commands: